 It was a beautiful sunny morning.
 My cab just dropped me at Hua Lamphong Train Station.
 I walked to the ticket counter to a very friendly teller.
-The price of the ticket was only 20 baht (around $0.5).
-The trip just kept getting better.
-That one-day field trip actually only cost me only $5 USD.
-And it was an amazing experience!
+The price of the ticket was only 20 baht (around $0.5) and that one-day field trip actually cost me only $5 USD.
 I took my ticket that didn’t have a specified class, which meant that you get to ride in the third class.
 That implies no AC and plastic seats, which aren’t the most comfortable seats in the world.
-Anyway, I never had a problem with the traveling conditions, as I’ve seen much worse and much better.
-I was happy to experience traveling in Thailand like a local, in the cheapest class.
+Anyway, I never had a problem with the traveling conditions, as I’ve seen much worse and much better and I was happy to experience traveling in Thailand like a local, in the cheapest class.

 The old train that was supposed to leave at 8:30 finally said goodbye to the train station an hour later.
 I was a bit frustrated that I’m wasting my time when I only have one day to spend at Ayutthaya.
 That was one of the first (and many to come) patience tests that Asia put me through.
 Sometimes you just need to let go the things that are frustrating you but are out of your control.
 I know that’s easier said than done, but Asia was a great mentor that made me actually start applying that in my life.